Chinese Five Spice Recipe

 5 from 4 votes

-close up of cinnamon sticks, star anise, fennel seeds, cloves, and peppercorns in a spice grinder for chinese five spice recipe
+overhead closeup: cinnamon sticks, star anise, fennel seeds, cloves, and peppercorns in a spice grinder for chinese five spice

 detailed map of china and surrounding countries